Explore Best Practices in Values-Driven Design

 After completing this unit, you’ll be able to:

-• Practice diversity, equity, and inclusion (DE&I) during the design and build process.
+- Practice an equality for all approach during the design and build process.

 Where It All Begins

 The design and build process is where being values-driven begins.
-During this process, teams consider how they can express the core values their organization stands for, such as inclusivity and trust, in a product or service.
+During this process, teams consider how they can express the core values their organization stands for, such as equality for all and trust, in a product or service.
 Then they work creatively to deliver innovative ideas that deliver on business objectives while expressing those values.

-Another important best practice in values-driven design is making sure diversity, equity, and inclusion (DE&I) is part of the design and build process.
+Another important best practice in values-driven design is making sure equality is part of the design and build process.

-Organizations can’t do a good job serving a market they don’t understand.
-Yes, they can hire experts and trained professionals, but, ultimately, there’s no substitute for lived experience.
-This means organizations that intentionally weave DE&I into processes, like hiring diverse teams, have a more significant opportunity to expand their market potential.
+Organizations may struggle to serve markets they don’t understand.
+While they can hire experts and trained professionals, there is no substitute for lived experience.
+This means organizations that intentionally weave fair and inclusive practices into processes - such as recruiting teams with varied backgrounds and life experiences - can expand their market potential.

-In the example you learned about earlier, Bloomington Caregivers adopted an active approach to DE&I through:
+In the example you learned about earlier, Bloomington Caregivers adopted an Equality for All approach through:

-• Collaboration with an advisory council to understand the diverse needs of its customers and the larger community.
+- Collaboration with an advisory council to understand the various needs of its customers and the larger community.

-• The practice of including diverse subject-matter experts on the council who brought lived experience to the table.
+- The practice of including subject-matter experts with varied life experiences on the council.

-• Setup of kiosks in hospitals and clinics that use its app to create more equity in access for customers who don't have consistent access to a mobile device.
+- The setup of kiosks in hospitals and clinics that use its app to create more equal access for customers who don't have consistent access to a mobile device.

-When an organization applies a DE&I approach to its design-and-build process, the organization uses a “design with” model.
-In this model, rather than “designing for” groups of people, teams bring their expertise in designing products and services and pair those with subject-matter experts who bring a wealth of lived experience, ideas, and wisdom.
+When an organization applies an Equality for All approach to its design-and-build process, they use a “design with” model.
+Rather than “designing for” groups of people, teams bring their expertise in designing products and services to the table and pair those with subject-matter experts who bring a wealth of lived experience, ideas, and wisdom.

 An Inside Job

-Designing with diverse groups of people during the internal design and build process also highlights another critical best practice in values-driven design: It’s an inside job.
+Leveraging the experience and expertise of individuals from various backgrounds during the internal design and build process also highlights another critical best practice in values-driven design: It’s an inside job.

-Internally, organizations need diverse opinions and experiences to provide insight into everything from brand, policy, product, and service development.
+Internally, organizations need multiple, unique opinions and experiences to provide insight into everything from brand, policy, product, and service development.
 If they don’t seek this out, they risk developing each of these with a limited perspective, constricting their potential to appear to a broader audience.

-You only need to look to recent headlines and scandals for examples of this internal/external dissonance—organizations pledging equity and integrity among their core values and ending up in court for discrimination and fraud charges.
+You only need to look to recent headlines and scandals for examples of this internal/external dissonance—organizations pledging fair and inclusive principles and integrity among their core values, yet ending up in court for discrimination and fraud charges.
 Society hears this discord loud and clear and uses it to base decisions on who they do business with, which organizations they build relationships with, and what they buy.

 These internal/external contradictions also erode trust between organizations, customers, and the community, which, in turn, take a toll on the relationships between these groups.
 But just as misalignment can weaken relationships and eat away at trust, alignment, paired with open communication, strengthens them.